Jury begins deliberations in Alex Jones' Sandy Hook trial - NewsBreak

 “We don’t know when, but it is going to happen at some point,” he said.

-“The lies that started on December 14, 2012, are continuing to this very day,” Mattei said.
-“In two months it will be 10 years, 10 years since these families lost their loved ones and even now, even now, he’s still doing it.”

-The six-person jury, comprised of three men and three women, could begin deliberations by the day’s end in the lawsuit, one of several filed against the conspiracy theorist by relatives of the 26 people killed in the mass shooting.

 Since the trial began Sept.
-13, all 15 plaintiffs in the Connecticut lawsuit have testified about being tormented for a decade by people who believed Jones’ claims that the shooting never happened, and that the parents of the 20 slain children were “crisis actors.”
+13, testimony has mostly centered on the relatives and the FBI agent who say they've been harassed for a decade by people who believed Jones' claims that the shooting never happened, and that the parents of the 20 slain children were "crisis actors."

 The plaintiffs said they have received death and rape threats, mail from conspiracy theorists that included photos of dead children, and had in-person confrontations with hoax believers.
 They sued Jones for defamation, intentional infliction of emotional distress and violating Connecticut’s unfair trade practices law by profiting off the hoax lies.